Corporate & Partnership Disputes

 A complainant can be any current or former shareholder, creditor, or any other person the court considers appropriate.

-• A derivative action is a special legal remedy that lets a shareholder or director bring a lawsuit on behalf of the corporation when the company itself refuses or neglects to enforce its rights.
+A derivative action lets a shareholder or director sue on behalf of the corporation when those in control refuse to act on misconduct.

 Oppression remedies, which protect individual shareholder rights, derivative actions aim to protect the corporation itself.